Find Grad Schools

 The states with the most job growth for Manufacturing Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Manufacturing Engineering Technologists is somewhere between $36,120 and $98,720.
+The salary for Manufacturing Engineering Technologists ranges between about $36,120 and $98,720 a year.

 undefined